diffpy/diffpy.pdfgui/news/rm_texinfo.rst

 **Added:**

-* manual information is added into online docs.
+* Information from the old manual is merged into the nline docs.

 **Changed:**